-As well as making a luxurious addition to your bedroom, dressing rooms offer a number of practical advantages: it will help de-clutter your bedroom by providing extra bedroom storage; your clothes will look better and last longer; and storing your clothes away from where you sleep will contribute to a cleaner, healthier environment.
-Follow our complete guide to creating a dressing room and enjoy a serene and stylish bedroom...
+As well as making a luxurious addition to your bedroom, dressing rooms offer a number of practical advantages: it will help de-clutter your bedroom by providing extra bedroom storage and your clothes will look better and last longer.
+Follow our complete guide to dressing room design and enjoy a serene and stylish bedroom...

-1. Where to put your dressing room or walk-in wardrobe?
+1. Where to put dressing rooms or walk-in wardrobes?

 If you're lucky enough to have a box room next to or near to your master bedroom, this is the perfect place to site your dressing room – and it can stay separate from your bedroom, saving you the cost of knocking through.

 If you're planning a major renovation anyway, blocking up the door between the box room and the hallway and opening up the wall between the box room and your bedroom will give your space more of a master suite feel.

 In both cases, lining the walls of this set-up with clothes storage and perhaps room for a dressing table, with a bench for seating or extra storage in the centre of the room is the best use of space.
 See our pick of the best dressing tables if you want to upgrade from just using the top of your chest of drawers to do you makeup.

 No room for a separate dressing room?
 You can recreate the feel of a dressing room or walk-in wardrobe on a long run of wall or large alcove in your bedroom.
 Use wardrobes or a stud partition wall behind the bed to make a dressing area that feels like a separate space – just ensure the lighting is adequate.
 You can also use a curtain to create the illusion of a separate space.